UpthrustDev/upthrust-datalayer/README.md

 </button>
 ```

-event object for this trgigger
+event object that will be sent to the datalayer
 ```json
 {
   "event": "button_click"